Taxi and hire car industry reforms

 Victoria’s commercial passenger vehicle industry reforms were delivered through two sets of legislative change.

 The Commercial Passenger Vehicle Industry Bill 2017 passed the Victorian Parliament on 10 August 2017.
 The Commercial Passenger Vehicle Industry Amendment (Further Reforms) Bill 2017 passed the Victorian Parliament on 12 December 2017.

-The reforms have been progressively implemented throughout 2017 and 2018.
+The reforms have been progressively implemented from 2017.

-New regulations will also be introduced from July 2018 to better protect passengers and drivers and reduce costs for industry.
+New regulations have been introduced since July 2018 to better protect passengers and drivers and reduce costs for industry.